-Maintaining Status
+Maintaining F-1 Status

 International students who have F-1 visas must follow rules and regulations set forth by the U.S. government to maintain their lawful non-immigrant status.

 Maintenance of lawful non-immigrant status is the student’s responsibility.
 Failure to maintain status may have serious long-term immigration consequences.
-Elmhurst University Principal Designated School Official/Designated School Officials (PDSO/DSOs) in International Student Services (ISS) are available to provide advice on rules, regulations, and status maintenance and can be contacted at iss@365.elmhurst.edu.
+Elmhurst University Principal Designated School Official/Designated School Officials (PDSO/DSOs) in International Student Services (ISS) are available to provide advice on rules, regulations, and status maintenance and can be contacted at [email protected].

 5 Rules for Maintaining Lawful F-1 Status in the U.S.

 The below enrollment requirements have been established to equal full-time enrollment at Elmhurst University and meet U.S. government regulations.
-If you are a student who is financially sponsored by your government or other scholarship provider you may be required to meet the specific requirements of your scholarship, which can only be above and beyond the Elmhurst University and U.S. government requirements.
+If you are a student who is financially sponsored by your government or other scholarship providers, you may be required to meet the specific requirements of your scholarship, which can only be above and beyond the Elmhurst University and U.S. government requirements.

 - Undergraduate Students: 3 credits (12 semester hours)